David Basham

-David Keith Bernard Basham (born June 1968) is an Australian politician.
-He has been a Liberal member of the South Australian House of Assembly since the 2018 state election, representing Finniss.
+David Keith Bernard Basham (born June 1968) is an Australian former politician who served as the Liberal member for Finniss in the South Australian House of Assembly from 2018 until his defeat at the 2026 state election, in a rematch with Independent candidate Lou Nicholson.
 Basham served as the Minister for Primary Industries and Regional Development in the Marshall Ministry between 2020 and 2022.

 Basham was the president of Australian Dairy Farmers before his preselection to run for Finniss.